 One of these principles is the golden ratio.
-If you’ve never heard about the golden ratio before, prepare for an amazing lecture created by our team at Amelia that might mark the way you work forever.
+If you’ve never heard about the golden ratio before, prepare for an amazing lecture created by our team at Amelia (probably the best WordPress reservation plugin).

-Defining the Golden Ratio
+Defining the Golden Ratio (the Golden Ratio Explanation)

 First of all, you should know that the numbers associated with the golden ratio are 1:1.618.
 The mathematical equation that led to these numbers is a bit complicated, but it’s enough to remember the answer to be able to use it.
-When the ratio is used, you are building a golden ratio design, meaning that your work respects the 1:1.618 proportion.
+When the ratio is used, you are building a golden ratio section, meaning that your work respects the 1:1.618 proportion.

 The great Egyptians used it when they built the Pyramids of Giza, Da Vinci included it in his famous La Gioconda, and even today big brands use it in their logos (Pepsi, Twitter, Apple, etc.).

 The golden ratio grid appears when one line is divided into two different parts.
 The longer part of the golden section is further divided by the smaller part which is equal to the sum of the previous parts.

 Golden Ratio’s Importance in Design

 The use of the golden ratio in design is well-justified, as it offers structure and natural elegance.
 Because the human brain automatically perceives the golden ratio as aesthetic, using it in design generates a subconscious attraction.
-Even slight details that bring the design closer to the golden ratio grid can have a huge impact on design.
+Even slight details that bring the design closer to the golden ratio grid can have a huge impact on the design.

 The golden ratio grid should be used as a design tool that ensures that everything is placed correctly to generate the desired emotional response.
 In some cases, people apply the golden ratio principle without even realizing it, which is another proof that following the grid makes sense intuitively.

 How Can You Use It in Design?

 Golden ratio design can be applied in graphics, logos, product design, web design, or any other industry that is related to visual form.
 A website’s user interface is meant to attract users and keep them engaged, and this won’t happen unless it creates a good first impression by showing, not telling.

 Creating the perfect layout

 An easy way to start a layout design is to set the dimensions to 1:1.618 from the very beginning and work with that framework going forward.
 The easiest approach is to use the basic 960 px width and divide it by 1.618.
 The obtained number should be used as a height.

 Leaving enough space between elements

 Determining how much space you should leave behind elements without having a reference point can be time-consuming and require a lot of effort.
 Instead, use the golden ratio diagram.
 Use the squares to determine where you should use positive space and where you should use negative space.
 Now you don’t have to calculate proportions from scratch any longer.

 For this task, trace the golden spiral across the available space.
 You will find out what the center is and then arrange elements around it.
 Place the elements that are more important close to the focal point and the ones that are less important towards the edges of the spiral.

 Creating a balanced composition

 The sections won’t be equal, but they will respect the 1:1.618 ratio.
 Split the space and place the elements based on their importance.

 Deciding what fonts to choose

 If the body text is 10 px, multiply it by 1.618.
 You will obtain 16.18 px which can be rounded to 16 px.
 This is the size you should use for headings.

 Designing a logo

-When building a logo, use a combination of the golden shapes to create visual balance.
+When building a business logo, use a combination of golden shapes to create visual balance.
 Of course, you can embellish the logo using a lot of other design principles, but its base structure should be built using the golden ratio.